 Cancer of the uterus (uterine cancer) is cancer in the womb, where a baby grows during a woman's pregnancy.
 But uterine cancer usually happens after menopause.
 Some women who get uterine cancer have certain risk factors, or things in their life that cause them to have a higher chance of getting this disease.

-Learn more about uterine cancer at the National Cancer Institute.
+Learn more about uterine cancer from the Centers for Disease Control and Prevention.